mrkulk/mrkulk.github.io/_posts/2023-01-15-agi-dialogue.md

 This is a strongly-opinionated dialogue between an AGI believer and a skeptic (S).
-ChapGPT playes the role of the believer but uses my help to filter via finer prompting.
+ChapGPT plays the role of the believer but uses my help to filter via finer prompting.
 When simulating the skeptic, I try hard to generate a criticial question and formulate the right prompt(s).